DimitarGrozev5/trainer-frontend/README.md

 ### useAuth

 The **useAuth** hook check _localStorage_ for user authentication data.
-It then tries to decode the token, update the global state and if the token is close to expiring it tries to refresh it.
+It then tries to decode the token, update the global state and if the token is close to expiring it tries to refresh it by sending a refresh request to the backend.
+The hook uses the `headers` option of `sendRequest`, to manualy set the *Authorization* header of the request for refresh.